tospery/swift-composable-architecture/README.md

     In other ways TCA is a little more lax than the other libraries.
-For example, Elm controls what kinds of effects can be created via the `Cmd` type, but TCA allows an escape hatch to any kind of effect since `Effect` wraps around an async operation.
+For example, Elm controls what kinds of effects can be created via the `Cmd` type, but TCA allows an escape hatch to any kind of effect since `Effect` conforms to the Combine `Publisher` protocol.

     And then there are certain things that TCA prioritizes highly that are not points of focus for Redux, Elm, or most other libraries.
 For example, composition is very important aspect of TCA,